cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 Notice how there is a **key** `bank:` inside it.
 This will become important later on when you _add_ it to Stargate.

 1. Create an extension interface for your module using function names and parameters that make sense in your case.
-2. Make sure that the key is unique and does not overlap with any other modules of your application.
-Unless you know what you are doing.
+2. Make sure that the key is unique and does not overlap with any other modules of your application, unless you are certain that you really know what you are doing.
-3. Then create a factory for its implementation copying the [model here](https://github.com/cosmos/cosmjs/blob/902f21b/packages/stargate/src/modules/bank/queries.ts#L20-L59).
+3. Then, create a factory for its implementation copying the [model here](https://github.com/cosmos/cosmjs/blob/902f21b/packages/stargate/src/modules/bank/queries.ts#L20-L59).
 For the implementation, of course, the [`QueryClientImpl`](https://github.com/cosmos/cosmjs/blob/902f21b/packages/stargate/src/modules/bank/queries.ts#L4) implementation has to come from your own compiled Protobuf query service.

 ## Integration with Stargate

 `StargateClient` and `SigningStargateClient` are typically the ultimate abstractions that facilitate the querying and sending of transactions.
 You are now ready to add your own elements to them.
-The easiest way is for you to inherit from them and expose the extra functions you want.
+The easiest way is for you to inherit from them and expose the extra functions you require.

-If your extra functions map one for one with those of your own extension, then you might as well publicly expose the extension itself so that you do not do too much duplicate work between `StargateClient` and `SigningStargateClient`.
+If your extra functions map one for one with those of your own extension, then you might as well publicly expose the extension itself to minimize duplication in `StargateClient` and `SigningStargateClient`.

-For instance, if you had your `interface MyExtension` with a `myKey` key and you are creating `MyStargateClient`, it is as short as:
+For example, if you have your `interface MyExtension` with a `myKey` key and you are creating `MyStargateClient`, it is as succinct as this:

 ```typescript
 export class MyStargateClient extends StargateClient {